 A premises liability accident occurs any time someone is injured on the property of another.
 The property may be used for commercial, residential or industrial purposes.
 An action may arise from a construction failure or simply a failure to maintain property.
 Dangerous conditions of property may result in death, injury or property damage.

-- In Zarzecki, Duffy + Partners represented the family of a cellular infrastructure technician who died after falling 10 stories from a Philadelphia rooftop.
-While the defendants argued that Mr. Zarzecki, the job foreman, was responsible for failing to wear the provided fall protection, Duffy + Partners argued that the focus should be on the building owners, property managers and general contractor’s poor planning and design of the project, not the workers who are simply trying to get the job done.
-The firm successfully negotiated a $4,450,000 million settlement from multiple defendants.
+- In Zarzecki, The Duffy Firm represented the family of a cellular infrastructure technician who died after falling 10 stories from a Philadelphia rooftop.
+The defendants argued that Mr. Zarzecki, the job foreman, was responsible for failing to wear the provided fall protection.
+The Duffy Firm argued that the focus should be on the poor planning and design of the project on behalf of the building's owners, property managers and general contractor, not the workers trying to get the job done. .
+The firm successfully negotiated a $4,450,000 settlement from multiple defendants.

-- In Cole, a truck driver, Mike Cole, suffered a wrist injury when a steel roll-away door, fell from its track, landing on Mr. Cole’s wrist, causing it to fracture in multiple places.
-Mr. Cole, a truck driver, was unable to continue driving trucks.
-A New Castle County, Delaware jury returned a $1,600,000 verdict for Mr. Cole against the Port of Wilmington.
+- In Cole, a truck driver suffered a wrist injury when a steel roll-away door fell from its track and landed on The Duffy Firm's client's wrist, causing fractures in multiple places.
+This led to the driver's inability to continue driving trucks.
+A New Castle County, Delaware jury returned a verdict $1,600,000 for Mr. Cole against the Port of Wilmington.

 - In another case, The Duffy Firm obtained a $1,500,000 settlement from a water reservoir owner based on the claim that its negligent operation during a tropical storm caused flood damage to a downstream property owner.